ray-project/ray/doc/source/raysgd/raysgd_pytorch.rst

 .. image:: raysgd-pytorch.svg
     :align: center

 The RaySGD ``PyTorchTrainer`` simplifies distributed model training for PyTorch.
 The ``PyTorchTrainer`` is a wrapper around ``torch.distributed.launch`` with a Python API to easily incorporate distributed training into a larger Python application, as opposed to needing to execute training outside of Python.
+For end to end examples, see :ref:`raysgd-pytorch-example`.

 Under the hood, ``PytorchTrainer`` will create *replicas* of your model (controlled by ``num_replicas``) which are each managed by a Ray actor.

 .. image:: raysgd-actors.svg
     :align: center

 Setting up training
 -------------------